Updated for 2021

 13. Keep in touch with customers using Dynamics 365

 You may already have a Customer Relationship Management (CRM) suite, but you should really take a look at Dynamics 365.

-Dynamics 365 allows you to do all the regular things that you’d expect from a CRM: Keep data on customers, integrate with your website etc. However, being based in Office 365 means that it integrates really well with other apps like SharePoint.
+Dynamics 365 allows you to do all the regular things that you’d expect from a CRM: Keep data on customers, integrate with your website etc. However, being based in Microsoft 365 means that it integrates really well with other apps like SharePoint.
 Dynamics 365 uses SharePoint for storing its documents and can be easily connected to your SharePoint intranet search.
 This means that your employees won’t have to jump between different systems to find the information they need.

 14. Run an employee survey using Forms

 It’s often necessary to collect information from your users on your intranet – from booking a training course to requesting stationery.
 You can do this with SharePoint lists, but it’s a bit difficult to configure and not very easy to use for employees.

 Say hello to Forms.
 Forms allows you to build attractive and usable forms with a simple drag and drop interface.

 The forms you create can then be embedded in a range of locations on Microsoft 365, including within your SharePoint intranet pages.
 You can then use Power Automate Flows to move the captured information through a business process.